 Con #1 – It’s Time Consuming (and Draining)

 Everyone is different, but I chose to attend graduate school while working full-time.
 I won’t lie to you, it’s been extremely difficult.
-There’s nothing worse than working an 8-hour day and then having to tack on 4 more hours to that day to go to class.
-It makes for very long days, and oftentimes you have to cut your social life down a bit to work on papers or exams throughout the weekend.
+There’s nothing worse than working an 8-hour day and then having to tack on 4 more hours to that day to attend class.
+It makes for very long days, and oftentimes you have to cut your social life down to work on papers or exams throughout the weekend.
 There’s definitely been several occasions where I’ve left work and skipped class to head straight for the bed.
 Be prepared to lose a few hours of relaxation!

 Pro #2 – It’s A Resume Career Booster